Javascript is not enabled.

 Michigan

 Michigan is bounded by four of the five Great Lakes (Huron, Erie and Michigan border the Lower Peninsula; Superior, Huron and Michigan nearly encircle the Upper).
-All that water absorbs heat in the summer and releases it in the winter, helping to moderate Michigan’s climate and making it moister and more temperate than that of other Midwestern states — a big reason it’s the only northern state among the five most popular landing spots for retirees making interstate moves, according to U.S. Census data.
+All that water absorbs heat in the summer and releases it in the winter, helping to moderate Michigan’s climate and making it moister and more temperate than that of other Midwestern states.

-Why else to retire there: Michigan ranks 15th among states for low cost of living, according to the Missouri Economic and Research and Information Center (Florida and Arizona are 31st and 37th, respectively).
-Housing is affordable, with a median sale price of about $260,000 in June, compared to $425,000 nationally, according to Redfin.
+Why else to retire there: Michigan ranked 13th among states for low cost of living in the third quarter of 2024, according to the Missouri Economic and Research and Information Center (Florida and Arizona were 34th and 42nd, respectively).
+Housing is affordable, with a median sale price of about $264,000 in October 2024, compared to $435,000 nationally, according to Redfin.
 An assortment of small and midsize cities offer rich and varied cultural landscapes, and there’s all that lakeshore to play in

 Oregon